d3yii2/d3files/README.md

 * attach files to model record (it is possible to attach to one model multiple files)
 * widget for model view
-* access rights realised as standalone actions (separate dowload, upload, delete) by integrating in model's controllers
+* access rights realised as standalone actions (separate download, upload, delete) by integrating in model's controllers
 * shared files for public access

 ## Installation